Lindsey Miller-Lerman

-Lindsey Gale Miller-Lerman (born July 30, 1947) is a justice of the Nebraska Supreme Court, appointed by Governor Ben Nelson in 1998.
-She is the first woman on the court.
-Miller-Lerman retained in 2014 and 2020; her term expires in 2026.
+Lindsey Gale Miller-Lerman (born July 30, 1947) is a former justice of the Nebraska Supreme Court, appointed by Governor Ben Nelson in 1998.
+She was the first woman to serve on the court.
+Miller-Lerman was retained in 2014 and 2020; she retired on October 31, 2025.

 Early life

 Miller-Lerman was born in Los Angeles, California, to father Avy Miller, an engineer who founded Laars-Engineers (which is now called Laars Heating Systems), and Roberta Miller (née Levey).